BEAUFORT, NC – Whether you’re a boating enthusiast or prefer to keep your feet on dry land, the 44th Annual Wooden Boat Show has activities for you.

 The Museum became the official repository for all artifacts from Blackbeard’s wrecked flagship, Queen Anne’s Revenge, among them cannons, grenades, belt buckles and beads.
 The permanent exhibit opened in June 2011 and expanded in January 2015.
 Free admission to the museum and donations are always welcome.

 “We took steps in 2016 to make the show more interactive than in the past,” stated David Cartier, Public Relations Coordinator for the North Carolina Maritime Museums.
-Last year, we have an event-specific website for the Annual Wooden Boat Show.
+Two years ago, we created an event-specific website for the Annual Wooden Boat Show.
 Through the use of QR Codes throughout the show, participants will again be able to access the new website.
 The site will feature detailed information about the show.
 The website is www.beaufortwoodenboatshow.com.

 “We pack so much into one day, we want people to discover the vast number of programs we offer during the show,” stated Mr. Cartier.
 Participants will be able to access the complete show schedule through the use of smartphones.